 A word about Jack

-There is something delightfully offbeat about Jack Nicholson's portrayal of a man losing his grip on reality.
+There is something delightful and offbeat about Jack Nicholson's portrayal of a man losing his grip on reality.
 Little touches like the wagging tongue and his "Here's Johnny!" lend a subversive edge to his performance.

 It's happening at the cemetery